Sayfan-AI/ai-six/planning.md

 - [x] Expose usage information (tokens)
 - [x] Configuration
 - [x] MCP support (engine is MCP client, local tools can run as MCP server)
+- [ ] A2A support
+- [ ] Async tool use (continue interacting with the user while tools are running in the background)
+- [ ] Switch AI-6 core to async
+- [ ] Custom AI-6 frontend from scratch (web-based, mobile-friendly)
 - [ ] Switch to uv
 - [ ] Tool dependency injection (support tools that require constructor arguments like engine, config, etc.)
 - [ ] Add pipe support (e.g. `ls | grep foo`) to CommandTool
 - [ ] Parallel tool execution (run multiple tools in parallel and wait for all of them to finish)
-- [ ] Async tool use (continue interacting with the user while tools are running in the background)

 - [ ] Add extensible ContextManager responsible for compacting the session history using different strategies
 - [ ] REST API (for the engine)
-- [ ] GraphQL frontend with Apollo connectors talking to the engine's REST API
+- [ ] GraphQL frontend with Apollo connectors talking to the engine's REST API using Apollo MCP server
 - [ ] Graceful handling of rate-limiting
 - [ ] Dynamic model selection (e.g. use a different model for different tasks)
 - [ ] Computer use (browser and debugging in the IDE!)